 Child's Name: DOB:

-Child's Address: 1
+Child's Address:

-Previous Address: (if
+Previous Address: (if known)

-known)

 School:

 Parent/carer's names:

-Parent/carer's

-address:
+Parent/carer's address:

 Contact names &

-numbers:

-(include emergency)
+numbers: (include emergency)

-Any known siblings &
+Any known siblings & school:

-school:

-Reason for CME
+Reason for CME checks:

-checks:

-Any other agencies
+Any other agencies involved:

-involved:

-Known vulnerability/risk factors

-Do you feel this child is at risk of harm or neglect Y/N please pro vide detail:
+Known vulnerability/risk Do you feel this child is factors at risk of harm or neglect Y/N please pro vide detail:

 Is this child Gypsy Rom a Traveller?
 Y/N

-Is this child an Asylum
+Is this child an Asylum S Seeker?

-Is this child known to O peration Encompass?
+peration Encompass?
 Y/N Please provide e detail

-Is this child parents ser vice personnel?
+Is this child parents service personnel?
 Y/N

-Has this child had any N Missing from home episodes?
-Y/N Please e circle Current or historic
+Has this child had any Missing from home episodes?
+Y/N Please circle Current or historic

-a Varitha livetica Cristana VAI Diagra sin ala avenant an historia

 Is this child known to the Youth Justice System?
 Y/N Please circle current or historic

-Does this child have an y SEN/learning needs?
+Does this child have any SEN/learning needs?
 Y/N

-,

-Are there any other vulnerabilities you are aware of?
-Please provide detail including whether

-the child is at risk of criminal exploitation or Child Sexual Exploitation
+nerabilities you are aware of?
+Please prov minal exploitation or Child Sexual Exploita

 Date: